-The next seven behaviors are things teachers do AFTER getting a student response.
+Teachers do the next seven behaviors after getting a student's response.
 To be clear, a teacher asks a question or makes a comment, a student responds, THEN the teacher does one or more of the following.

 T5 - Judging Response Indicating Wrong: T5 is the teacher's action that codes to indicate that the student's response was wrong and that their answer was incorrect.
-To remember this, think of a 5-pointed lawman's star, and the lawman who is wearing the badge is present because something is wrong.
+To remember this, think of a 5pointed lawman's star, and the lawman wearing the badge is present because something is wrong.
 Visualize a 5-pointed star and the word "wrong."

-T6 - Acknowledging Response: 6 is sort of halfway between 1 and 12 on this scale, and something in the middle is neutral.
+T6 - Acknowledging Response: 6 is halfway between 1 and 12 on this scale, and something in the middle is neutral.
 T6 is when the teacher acknowledges but doesn't judge; they simply let the student know they heard the answer but didn't indicate to the student or the class whether the student's response was correct or incorrect.
-They give a neutral response, a non-confirmatory response; they acknowledge the student's answer in some manner.
+They give a neutral, non-confirmatory response; they acknowledge the student's answer in some manner.